fastn-stack/fastn/experiments/02-export-host-function/README.md

 We have started with `01-wasm-hello-world` and now we are going to export a function from the host to the guest.

-Build guest using `cargo build --target wasm32-unknown-unknown` and run `host` using `cargo run`.
+Build guest using `cargo build --target wasm32-unknown-unknown` and run `host` using `cargo run` from respective folders.
 The output is:

 ```txt
 $ cargo run